sdbversini/jpdb-rs/README.md

     // That's about it!
 Read the docs for all available endpoints, and the error they'd return.

+    // Some endpoints are a little more complicated, so they take in a struct as argument client.set_card_sentence(&SetCardSentenceOptions{
+        vid: Vid(12),
+        sid: Sid(10),
+        clear_audio: Some(true),
+        ..Default::default()
+    });

 }
 ```

+For more info, refer to [this project](https://github.com/sdbversini/jpdb-tools) for practical use.

 ## Semantic Versioning

-Like all good rust crates, `jpdb` uses semantic versioning.
+Like all rust crates are advised to, `jpdb` uses semantic versioning.
 The rationale is the following, for X.Y.Z:

 - X represents the jpdb api version, eg. "/api/vX/ping".
 Expect this to stay at 1 indefinitely.
 - Y represents breaking or semi-breaking changes, for instance, new or changed error types, new struct fields, renamed functions, and so on.
 A Changelog will be updated to reflect changes and help transition.